taeschbacher/portcalc/README.md

 To update the source exchange rate data, download the data from the [SNB data portal](https://data.snb.ch/en):

 Navigate to "Foreign exchange rates" and then to "Foreign exchange rates - Month".
-Select only "End of month" and download the "CSV (selection)" for the full date range possible.
+Select only "End of month", navigate to Currency tab and only select "United States – USD 1".
+Then download the "CSV (selection)" for the full date range possible.

 Once downloaded, the new data should be appended in "data/usdchf.csv".